rssoftwareab/arrigo-support/docs/theme_arrigo.md

 > Remember to back up your theme settings, including the images in the image folder.
 Easiest way is to create a backupfolder with two folders inside, one for images, and one for theme folder.

-## Arrigo BMS legazy theme from EXOscada.
+## Arrigo BMS legacy theme from EXOscada.

 We now support legacy theming in views!